gournge/gournge.github.io/_posts/2023-10-22-High school competition and pairs trading.md

 In our case, which spanned only 3 months, I considered only the prior 6 months to check for cointegration.
 If we were to consider much longer periods (like the past 2 years) we might have implicitly included events like COVID19, which might not have been so relevant in the current relationships between companies.

+In case of the actual pairs trading, I first aimed to check the prior 3 months for finding the Z-Score trading signals (when to enter/exit the positions.)
+In the end it didn't really matter since I didn't have any opportunity to backtest this strategy, as I immediately began refactoring to the version without the ability to short.

 ### Finding the pairs

 We can deduce a pair of stocks is cointegrated if their difference is a stationary process - a time series that has a constant mean and variation.
 A statistical test to check if a process is stationary is already implemented in the SciPy library.